patrick-nicholson/patrick-nicholson.github.io/_posts/2023-02-21-bootstrapping-in-sql.md

 Suppose `iris` is a Postgres table and we want to get the bootstrap distribution of a statistic.
 A naive way to do this is to repeatedly query the table.
 A better way is to use the universal bootstrap.

 Postgres does not have a fast, non-cryptographic hash function by default.
 There are some extensions available that provide them, and you could write a user-defined function to expose one from another language.
 However, to demonstrate that this is possible in pure SQL, I use MD5 as my hashing function.
 Since MD5 returns 128 bits, I actually split this up into four 32-bit hashes.
-You can certainly treat each hash column separately, but it's straightforward to turn them into row values into a single column that is much sipler to use.
+You can certainly treat each hash column separately, but it's straightforward to turn them into row values into a single column that is much simpler to use.